PfGAnalytics/Wellbeing-Dashboard/README.md

 Changing these values will directly affect how much horizontal and vertical space is allocated to titles during export and can be used to prevent clipping for longer titles.

-### How do we fix the Y-axis on charts download when it overspills
+### How do we fix the Y-axis on charts download when it overspills?
 Y-axis on downloaded charts are rendered during export.

 Across indicator screen charts and chart popup downloads, the same general approach is used: